Suraj-0828/Suraj-0828/README.md

 🧑‍💻 Freelancing & Collaboration
 I also work as a **Freelance Software & Web Developer**, taking up projects outside of working hours and without any conflict with my professional responsibilities.

-If you are looking for:
+If you are looking for:-
 • Website Development
 • Web Application Development
 • Frontend Development (React.js) + (Python)